imvenkip/cortx-motr-1/doc/source-structure.md

 How to add a new kernel module?
 -------------------------------

-A new module can be added to Mero in two ways,
+A new module can be added to Mero in two ways:

-  1) functionality built into m0mero.ko
+  1. functionality built into m0mero.ko
-  2) Module for stand-alone UT's
+  2. module for stand-alone UT's

+### functionality built into m0mero.ko

-1) In mero all the functionality for kernel side is implemented into a single kernel module called m0mero.ko.
+In mero all the functionality for kernel side is implemented into a single kernel module called m0mero.ko.

 So to add your new kernel source(s) for <module> to m0mero, create <module/>